 - Are there any extra names included on bank account statements that could perhaps suggest potential fraud?

 If these or any other warning signs are picked up on, a necessary starting point is to schedule an appointment with the senior’s primary care physician to attend to any potential health conditions.
-Then, contact North River Home Care for help in resolving a variety of issues related to aging at home, such as preparing meals, light housework, transportation to medical appointments, cheerful companionship to prevent isolation and loneliness, and much more.
+Then, contact North River Home Care for help in resolving a variety of issues related to aging at home, such as preparing meals, light housework, cheerful companionship to prevent isolation and loneliness, and much more.

 Serving Cape Cod and the rest of eastern Massachusetts, North River Home Care keeps seniors safe, healthy, and thriving at home.
 Our care staff are thoroughly screened, interviewed, and background checked to ensure peace of mind for family members, and trained and experienced in a wide range of aspects of senior care.
 Call us at (781) 659-1366 or contact us online for a free in-home meeting to find out how we can best meet your loved one’s unique needs.